humank/genai-demo/docs/design/design-guidelines.md

 ## Other Important Design Considerations

 ### 1. Single Responsibility Principle (SRP)
-- Each class should have a clear responsibility
+- Each class should have a single, well-defined responsibility
 - There should be only one reason to change
-- Good practices in the project:
+- Good practices in our project:
   - `Order` aggregate root focuses on order lifecycle management
   - `Inventory` aggregate root focuses on inventory management
   - `Delivery` aggregate root focuses on delivery processes

 ### 2. Layered Architecture
-- Presentation layer: Handles HTTP requests/responses
+- Presentation Layer: Handles HTTP requests/responses
-- Application layer: Coordinates different services, handles transactions
+- Application Layer: Coordinates different services, handles transactions
-- Domain layer: Implements core business logic
+- Domain Layer: Implements core business logic
-- Infrastructure layer: Provides technical support
+- Infrastructure Layer: Provides technical support
-- Practices in the project:
+- Practices in our project:
-  - Aggregate roots in the domain layer (like `Order`, `Inventory`) don't depend on infrastructure
+  - Aggregate roots in domain layer (like `Order`, `Inventory`) don't depend on infrastructure
   - Application services coordinate domain objects to complete use cases
-  - Infrastructure layer implements interfaces defined by the domain layer
+  - Infrastructure layer implements interfaces defined by domain layer

 ### 3. Separation of Concerns
 - Separate business logic from technical details
 - Separate domain logic from infrastructure concerns
-- Practices in the project:
+- Practices in our project:
-  - Use `OrderProcessingSaga` to coordinate operations across aggregate roots
+  - Use `OrderProcessingSaga` to coordinate cross-aggregate operations
-  - Domain events are used to decouple different contexts
+  - Domain events decouple different contexts

 ### 4. Dependency Inversion Principle (DIP)
 - High-level modules should not depend on low-level modules
 - Abstractions should not depend on details
-- Practices in the project:
+- Practices in our project:
   - Use `Repository` interfaces to isolate domain layer from persistence implementation
   - Use `DomainEvent` interface rather than concrete event classes